biothings/biothings.api/docs/doc/utils.rst

 Utility modules
 ###############

-The utility modules under `biothings.utils` provide a collections of utilities used across the BioThings SDK code base.
+The utility modules under `biothings.utils` provides a collections of utilities used across the BioThings SDK code base.
 They also provide a level of abstraction for individual functionalities.

 .. toctree::